Kajabi/sage-lib/docs/README.md

 It also contains the Gem for the Rails component library.
 See `lib/sage_rails`.

-This relies on the `sage-assets` and `sage-system` packages to provide the styles and Javascript for the base system.
+This relies on the `sage-assets` and `sage-system` packages to provide the styles and JavaScript for the base system.
 A library of corresponding React components can be found in `sage-react`, and all these pieces are pulled together and distrubited via `sage-packs` for use in Rails applications.

 ### Creating

-New code may be generated in the system using one either a generator or based on some boilerplate code.
+New code may be generated in the system using either a generator or based on some boilerplate code.

 #### Rails Generators